Roshan Ravindra

 Roshan Ravindra Karunachandra (Sinhala: රොෂාන් රවින්ද්ර) is an actor in Sri Lankan cinema, theater and television as well as a director, Makeup Artist, Assistant Director and Producer.
-One of the best dramatic actors in Sinhala drama, Ravindra is a recipient of Best Actor Award in many local award festivals in multiple times.
+Often regarded as one of the best tele drama actors of Sri Lanka, Ravindra is a recipient of Best Actor Award in many local award festivals in multiple times.

 Personal life

-Ravindra first studied at Rukmalgama School, then at Wawela Rajasinghe School and then entered Piliyandala Central High School.
+Ravindra first studied at Rukmalgama School, then at Wawela Rajasinghe School.
 Then he initially worked in the hotel industry and later got the opportunity to join with the veterans Priyantha Sirikumara and Samarasiri Kandanage.

-Ravindra is married to Sanjeewani, The couple has 3 children: Neththru, (son born in 2006), Kethaki (daughter born in 2008), and Thiru (son born in 2019).
-He is a disciple of Sri Lankan actor Mahendra Perera.

 Career

 While working in the hotel industry, Ravindra went to several acting schools and studied two years diploma in youth service council.
 He also participated in the workshops of drama experts like Somalatha Subasinghe, and Anoja Weerasinghe.
 Before acting, Ravindra worked as a make-up artist in some films such as Sudu Kalu Saha Alu.
 His most popular television acting was as the title role in Uthuwan Kande Sura Saradiyal and in Sahodaraya.
 His first project as a television producer was the teledrama Rasthiyadukaraya, directed by Lakmini Amaradewa, followed by Kadadora directed by Rajiv Ananda.

 In 2020, he directed his maiden television serial, Thanamalvila Kollek.
 In 2021, he won the Best Actor award at the Sumathi Awards for his performance in the teledrama Veeraya Gedara Awith.